cloverdx/cloverdx-server-docker/README.md

 ## Custom entrypoint scripts

-To execute custom script before the CloverDX server starts, edit ``tomcat/hooks/init.sh`` file.
+To execute a custom script before CloverDX Server starts, edit ``tomcat/hooks/init.sh`` file.
 Alternatively you can also mount your own script as the init.sh file:

 ``docker run -v /your/hook/script.sh:/opt/tomcat/hooks/init.sh``
----

 # Monitoring